 Locked and Unlocked Phones

-An unlocked phone is not tied to a specific carrier.
-This means you can choose from more cell phones than what a local carrier might keep in stock.
-Most unlocked phones use SIM cards, which means you can travel and keep using your phone by easily switching in an international SIM card.
-You can also switch carriers if you decide you don’t like the one you’re currently with, and there are usually no penalties.
+First and foremost, an unlocked phone is not tied to a specific carrier.
+This means you have the option to use the phone with many carriers.
+Using an unlocked smartphone also gives you the option to select from more models than what your local phone carriers may keep in stock.
+Majority of unlocked phones use SIM cards, which means you can spend your time traveling abroad by easily swapping to an international SIM card.
+This gives you full access to switch carriers if you decide to move on from the one you are currently with, typically with zero penalties.

-If you have a locked phone currently, you might be able to unlock it if you have finished your payments for it and your contract or agreement has run out.
+If you are interested in unlocking your phone, you may be able to do so if you have finished your payments and your contract or agreement has run out.

 Benefits of Unlocked Phones

-If you are an international student, a business traveler or a digital nomad, you may benefit greatly from an unlocked phone.
-When traveling internationally, you can pay a lower rate or the same rate as the locals in the country you’re visiting for calls rather than paying for an expensive global plan.
-Once you reach your destination, all you need to do is buy a local SIM card and put it in your phone to avoid high-priced roaming rates.
+Are you constantly traveling abroad as an international student, business traveler, or digital nomad?
+If so, you may benefit greatly from an unlocked phone.
+While traveling internationally, you can pay a lower rate, or the same rate as locals in the country you are visiting rather than paying for an expensive global plan, all while reaping the benefits of excellent cell service.
+All you need is a local SIM card to avoid high-priced roaming rates from local big name wireless carriers like T mobile or Verizon.

-You can even use SIM cards for more than one network with an unlocked phone.
-For example, you might find a carrier with a good deal on domestic calls and a different one that has the perfect plan for international calling.
+In fact, you can even use SIM cards for other networks with an unlocked phone.
+For example, you might find a wireless carrier that has a great deal on domestic calls, while another has the perfect plan for to receive calls internationally.

-Eventually, if you’d like to sell your phone, an unlocked phone will be easier to sell.
-If you like getting a new phone often, an unlocked phone might be an excellent option for you.
+When you are ready to upgrade to the latest phone, an unlocked phone is easier to sell.
+So if you’re a fan of getting a new phone often, an unlocked device may be right for you.

 What Is a Locked Phone?